 One of the few female country singers to write her own songs, Fargo was among the genre’s most successful stars during the 1970s.

 7. Lynn Anderson

-Born in North Dakota to Casey and Liz Anderson, a country music artist, Lynn Anderson followed in her mother’s footsteps.
+Born in North Dakota to Casey and country music artist Liz Anderson, Lynn Anderson followed in her mother’s footsteps.

-While participating in an informal sing-along with other country music artists during a trip to Nashville, she was spotted by producer Slim Williamson.
+While participating in an informal sing-along with other country music stars during a trip to Nashville, she was spotted by producer Slim Williamson.
 By 1966, she had a contract with Chart Records.

 By 1970, Anderson had her international crossover hit “Rose Garden,” which was recorded by Columbia Records after the label purchased her Chart contract.
 The producer of the song was her husband, Glenn Sutton.

 Country singer-songwriter Dottie West first saw musical success in the 1960s with the hit “Here Comes My Baby Back Again” and, in 1965, was the first female country star to win a Grammy.

 In the 1970s, West recorded a commercial for the Coca-Cola Co., “Country Sunshine,” which reached #3 on the country charts.

 During the decade, West teamed up with country legend Kenny Rogers to record duets, including “Every Time Two Fools Collide,” a chart-topper, and “All I Ever Need Is You.”